jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Humans play the Game of Life.
 Most of the time we play it with tools, but that is the only difference.
 It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in an urban jungle.

 The game has no stories, heroes, or villains.
 No audiences, judges, or second-chances.
-All lifeforms just go to work.
+All lifeforms just go to work every day.
 Sometimes finding a niche in a healthy ecosystem.
 Sometimes not.

 The laws of physics, chemistry, and geology always reign.
 They interact to create an emergent game board.
 Entropy wears down homes, spoils food, and effectively puts timers on everyone's existence.
 Through these laws, life continually assembles matter into new creatures, each with a slight variation.
 Then natural selection determines which offspring best integrate into the ecosystem of producers, grazers, predators, decomposers, and testers to represent life's future in the environment.